 What is multidistrict litigation (MDL)?

 Multidistrict litigation is when all pending civil cases of a similar type filed through the United States are transferred to one federal judge to be handled.
 MDLs help the court system more efficiently handle cases that involve hundreds or thousands of plaintiffs having similar claims.
-Examples of MDL litigation Motley Rice attorneys are handling are: Kugel Mesh Hernia Patch MDL and KBR Burn Pit MDL.
+An example of MDL litigation Motley Rice attorneys are handling: Ethicon and Atrium Hernia Mesh MDLs.
+View the full list of MDLs we hold leadership positions in.

 Is multidistrict litigation the same as a class action?